The additive Bachelier model with an application to the oil option market in the Covid period: Introduction

 \section{Introduction}

 In April 2020, the price of oil futures contracts became negative for the first time in history.
 For this reason, the Chicago Mercantile Exchange (CME) and the Intercontinental Exchange (ICE) changed their models for oil from the Black to the Bachelier model for a time window \citep[][]{CMEGroup,ICE}.
-That period corresponds to months when the Covid-19 pandemic spread globally, characterized by a highly turbulent oil market and in particular for its options due to uncertainties related to both demand and supply \citep{shaikh2021relation}.
+That period corresponds to months when the Covid-19 pandemic spread globally, characterized by a highly turbulent oil market, and in particular for its options due to uncertainties related to both demand and supply \citep{shaikh2021relation}.

-In this paper, we propose a new model that describes in a simple and parsimonious way all most liquid futures and options in the crude oil market for a time horizon.
+In this paper, we propose a new model that describes in a simple and parsimonious way all most liquid futures and options in the crude oil market.

 There exist not many models that, on the one hand, account for negative prices in oil futures and, on the other, grant a coherent description for the whole volatility surface.
-The Bachelier model \citep{bachelier1900jeu,davis2006} allows for negative futures prices and reproduces the term structure of At-The-Money (ATM) volatilities without any smile.
-The Bachelier model assumes that stock prices follow a normal distribution, a significant departure from later models like \cite{black1973pricing}, which assumes a log-normal distribution.
+The Bachelier model \citep{bachelier1900jeu,davis2006} allows for negative futures prices and reproduces the term structure of At-The-Money (ATM) volatilities without considering any smile.
+The Bachelier model assumes that underlying prices follow a normal distribution, a significant departure from later models like \cite{black1973pricing}, which assumes a log-normal distribution.
 Bachelier’s framework has regained relevance in modern financial contexts, particularly in markets where asset prices can take near-zero or negative values, such as interest rate derivatives and certain commodity futures.
-Among possible extensions, one relevant enhancement replaces standard Brownian motions with Additive processes on real values \citep{CarrTorricelli2021}.
-These processes, which incorporate jumps and heavy-tailed distributions, improve the model’s flexibility, enabling to capture more accurately the real-world behaviour of asset prices, especially in volatile markets.
+Among possible extensions, one relevant enhancement replaces standard Brownian motions with additive processes \citep[for a comprehensive description of the properties of these processes see, e.g.,][]{Sato}.
+These processes, which incorporate jumps and heavy-tailed distributions, improve the model’s flexibility, enabling it to capture more accurately the real-world behaviour of asset prices, especially in volatile markets.
+L\'evy models --that require also stationarity-- are the most known class among additive processes (see, e.g., \citeauthor{benth2008stochastic} \citeyear{benth2008stochastic} and \citeauthor{Cont} \citeyear{Cont}): unfortunately, they do not have enough flexibility to offer an adequate description of some commodity markets, especially in highly volatile periods.